Federal Work Study & Student Employment

 To see the exact pay dates look at the Payroll Calendar.

 You still can!
-You will need to filter for only the GVSU Non-Work Study positions once you log into LakerJobs.
-There are still plenty of opportunities for on-campus employment for non-work study students as well.
-Log into LakerJobs and start your search today!
+There are plenty of opportunities for on-campus employment for non-work study students as well.
+Log in to Handshake and start your search today!

 Talk to your supervisor about their policy.
 Federal Work Study students can continue working after exhausting their Federal Work Study award amount for the aid period if their on-campus employee permits them to do so.
 The on-campus employer will be responsible for paying 100% of the student's earnings.
 These additional earnings will not jeopardize the student's current financial aid package.
 However, the student and supervisor should discuss the employing department's policy prior to the student beginning work.
 Some on-campus employers cannot continue a position once the student's Federal Work Study award has been exhausted.